awesomeeng/awesome-server/docs/Introducing.md

  - **async/await**.
 AwesomeServer is written with promises and async/await specifically in mind.

  - **No External Dependencies**.
 AwesomeConfig is written and maintained by The Awesome Engineering Company and has no dependency that was not written by us.
-This means consistency of code throughout the product and zero dependencies that were not written by us.
 This means safer code and better support for you and your product.

  - **Free and Open**.
 AwesomeServer is released under the MIT License and complete free to use and modify.